Craig Gordon

-Gordon started his career with Heart of Midlothian.
+Gordon started his career with Currie Boys before joining Heart of Midlothian.
 He spent time on loan at Cowdenbeath (in 2001–02), before establishing himself as Hearts' first-choice keeper between 2003 and 2007, winning the Scottish Cup in 2005–06.
 English Premier League club Sunderland bought him in 2007 for £9 million (then the British transfer record fee for a goalkeeper).

 Gordon suffered serious injuries during his time with Sunderland and was released from his contract in 2012.
 After two years out of the game, Gordon signed for Celtic in July 2014.
 He won five Scottish league titles, two Scottish Cups and four Scottish League Cups with Celtic, including domestic trebles in 2016–17, 2017–18 and 2018–19.
 He left Celtic and returned to Hearts in June 2020.

 Gordon was the regular goalkeeper for the Scotland national football team between 2004 and 2010, before injuries interrupted his career, and returned to the national set-up in 2014.
-He made the Scotland national football team roll of honour, having made his 50th full international appearance for Scotland in 2017.
+He made the Scottish FA International Roll of Honour, having made his 50th full international appearance for Scotland in 2017.
+In June 2024 he became the oldest footballer to have played for Scotland.

 Gordon has been voted the SFWA Footballer of the Year three times, in 2006, 2015 and 2022, and was voted SPL and SFWA Young Player of the Year in 2004.